 No one allows this, and the same rules can and will apply for you if you’re ready to set up the same policy.
 You need money to start your business, as another article explains in full.
 You also need money to maintain your business, right?

-If you’re going to make money with gift baskets, put on your big girl pants and decide how to collect payment.
+If you’re going to make money with gift baskets and gift boxes, decide at the very beginning of business how you will collect payments.
 If you don’t, submit your complaints to the person you see in the mirror, because that’s the person who let you down.

 How never again to ask, “Why can’t I get paid up front?”